Abd-Lah/pneumonia-detection-using-CNN/readme.md

-# Chest X-Ray Pneumonia Detection Project
+# Chest X-Ray Pneumonia Detection Using CNN

 This project aims to detect pneumonia from chest X-ray images using Convolutional Neural Network (CNN) models.
 The dataset is sourced from <a href="https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia">Kaggle </a> and includes both Pneumonia and Normal categories.
 The project explores different CNN architectures, preprocessing techniques, and addresses dataset imbalance issues.